uber-archive/plato-research-dialogue-system/README.md

 # Acknowledgements

-Special thanks to Piero Molino, Yi-Chia Wang, and Gokhan Tur.
+Special thanks to Mahdi Namazifar, Chandra Khatri, Piero Molino, Yi-Chia Wang, Michael Pearce and Gokhan Tur for their contributions and support.

 # Conclusion